Prince-Bishopric of Münster: The Eighteenth Century and the French Revolutionary Wars

-Bishop Clement Augustus of Bavaria (1719–61) was also Elector of Cologne, and Bishop of Paderborn, Hildesheim, and Osnabrück.
+Bishop Clemens August of Bavaria (1719–61) was also Elector of Cologne, and Bishop of Paderborn, Hildesheim, and Osnabrück.
 During his rule, the bishopric suffered heavily during the War of the Polish Succession and the Seven Years' War.
 His successor, Maximilian Frederick of Königsegg-Rothenfels (1761–84), who was also Elector of Cologne, mostly left the administration of Münster to a young cathedral canon, Franz Friedrich Wilhelm von Fürstenberg, during whose administration the principality attained unparalleled prosperity.
 However, at the election of an auxiliary bishop, von Fürstenberg was defeated by Maximilian Franz of Austria, who later succeeded to both the sees of Münster and Cologne (1784–1801).
 Maximilian Franz fled Bonn in 1794 at the arrival of French revolutionary troops, who were to remain in permanent occupation of the part of the bishopric located on the left bank of the Rhine.
 He spent the rest of his life in Vienna, although still nominally the prince-bishop of Münster.
 Upon his death, his nephew, Archduke Anton Victor of Austria, succeeded him.
 He was the last Elector of Cologne and Prince-Bishop of Münster.
 A secret agreement between France and Prussia on 5 August 1796 had chosen the Prince-Bishopric as the Prussian compensation for the territories on the left bank of the Rhine lost to France.